-PLAINTIFF'S RENEWED MOTION FOR PRELIMINARY INJUNCTION
+PLAINTIFF'S MOTION FOR TEMPORARY RESTRAINING ORDER AND PRELIMINARY INJUNCTION

-Pursuant to Federal Rule of Civil Procedure 65 and Local Civil Rule 65.1, Plaintiff National Council of Agricultural Employers ("NCAE") respectfully files this motion for entry of a preliminary injunction as to all Defendants.
+Pursuant to Federal Rule of Civil Procedure 65 and Local Civil Rule 65.1, Plaintiff National Council of Agricultural Employers ("NCAE") respectfully files this motion for entry of a temporary restraining order and/or preliminary injunction as to all Defendants.
 Plaintiff relies on the concurrently filed memorandum of points and authorities, its exhibits, the Complaint, and other documents filed in this action to support its requested relief.

-Pursuant to Local Civil Rule 7(m), undersigned counsel states that they have attempted to resolve by agreement the issues raised in the motion and have not been successful.
+Pursuant to Local Civil Rule 7(m), undersigned counsel states that this motion was filed before counsel for Defendants filed an appearance, so they have not been able to attempt to resolve by agreement the issues raised in the motion.